crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**: No special signup known.
 - **Notes**: Read more at [JavaScript Today](https://blog.javascripttoday.com/blog/hacktoberfest-2023/).

+### L

+#### **Loft Labs**

+- **Swag**: Loft exclusive prizes.
+- **Requirements**:
+  - Contribute to vcluster and devpod project of Loft Labs.
+- **How to sign up**: Join the [loft labs slack channel](https://slack.loft.sh/)
+- **Notes**: Swag details and other rules available at [Loft labs twitter](https://twitter.com/loft_sh).

 ### M

 #### **Mattermost**

 - **Swag**: Limited-Edition Swag.
 - **Requirements**:
   - Contribute to any of the Mattermost projects or improve the documentation or improve accessibility with better translations.
   - Make valid contribution to QA during Hacktoberfest for an extra swag.
 - **How to sign up**: Join the [Mattermost channel](https://community.mattermost.com/landing#/core/channels/qa-contributors).
 - **Notes**: The Custom QA swag will be awarded with any other Mattermost swag you earn through other contributions.
 Check the Mattermost [Hacktoberfest 2023 page](https://mattermost.com/hacktoberfest/) for more details.

 #### **MindsDB**

 - **Swag**: Razer Blade 16 Laptop, anything from the swag store, cloud credits and guided mentorship.
 - **Requirements**:
   - Perform coding and non-coding tasks to earn credits.
   - You'll see the number of credits you earn inside each issue.
   - Redeem credits for Swag of your choice.
   - For every 100 credits earned, you will receive one entry into the draw to win the laptop.
   - Standout contributors will earn cloud credits at MindsDB and guided mentorship.
 - **How to sign up**: [Submit this form](https://forms.gle/JbALs1oW7HrtsANh8) with links of merged PRs to claim your credits.
 - **Issues**: All the [open issues](https://github.com/mindsdb/mindsdb/labels/hacktoberfest).
 - **Notes**: Swag details and other rules available at [MindsDB](https://mindsdb.com/hacktoberfest).